 Let me explain a bit more and start with something obvious: Heinlein’s characters at times appear to dislike Jews and have terrible ideas about women.
 While I’m 💯aware that characters don’t have to be politically correct (In fact, some of the best characters are the worst people in the world), the characters in Heinlein’s work are flat and appear to be simply puppets for political and ideological views.
 Most of the second half of the novel is polemic, and the angle of the characters are clear: Let’s get people to think about destroying monogamy and embracing free sex.
 It was clear that his Man from Mars was building a church to destroy traditional values of sex, marriage, and family.
 It was a church that promoted orgies and free sex.

 That’s cool.
 If that’s your bag, then great.
 Heinlein, I don’t care if you’re polyamorous or into robots.
 That’s your decision.
 And I don’t care if your characters are into it either.
 In fact, it can certainly make for interesting plot points.
 But it’s the way you write.
 Your characters are tools of your own personal propaganda.
 It wasn’t a story; it’s a political ad for a new philosophy.
-Clearly, in 1961, it was a part of a larger zeitgeist, but it’s 2019, ideas of free love don’t shock me, and I want to know why I need to read your book now.
+Clearly, in 1961, Robert A. Heinlein’s Stranger in a Strange Land was a part of a larger zeitgeist, but it’s 2019, ideas of free love don’t shock me, and I want to know why I need to read your book now.

 So, because I believe his characters are merely puppets for his own pulpit, I read sentences like this and I’m disgusted: